nicolasDelhomme/pine-needles-fungi/README.md

 | ps_376_004.ccsreads.fastq.gz | 109914483         | 82555784         |
 | ps_376_005.ccsreads.fastq.gz | 41179699          | 27888227         |

 3. The files fwd and rev-comp are then concatenated

 See the script `pipeline/submitMergeDmux.sh`

 4. The sample file was created for the nf-core Ampliseq run

 See the R script `src/R/sampleSheetCreation.R`

 5. Running nextflow Ampliseq pipeline.

 See the pipeline README.md file.
 As we have rev-comp'ed all sequences as compared to the design, we also swap the FW and RV primer specification.

 6. Performed the swarm clustering

 The data is prepared using the `src/R/swarmInput.R`.

 Swarm is then run using `pipeline/submitSwarm.sh`.
-Parameters are the same as in Schneider _et al._, see [there](https://github.com/andnischneider/its_workflow/blob/master/workflow/scripts/runSwarm.sh).
+Parameters are the same as in Schneider *et al.*, see [there](https://github.com/andnischneider/its_workflow/blob/master/workflow/scripts/runSwarm.sh).

+## Note

+**Important** Because of the preprocessing, the reconstructed sequences are likely to be reverse-complemented.
+This does not affect annotation, clustering, _etc._ but for comparing to other dataset or for reporting, it might be worth to 2x check the sequence orientation and correct it if needed.